FAQ

 Our goal is for everyone to learn how to organize their thoughts in order to communicate them clearly and within a designated time frame, and to be able to connect with an audience through the oral interpretation of good literature.
 Those skills are included in what we call “speech” training, and it’s for everybody, ages 5 to adult.

 Academic debate teaches all the speech skills, but there are many additional skills that debaters must learn.
 Researching current topics, analyzing issues, identifying logical fallacies, thinking quickly, and working with a partner are just a few of the skills debaters develop.
-For those reasons we offer two levels of debate, one (Public Forum) is for students ages 10-13, and the other (Team Policy) is for students ages 12+.
-We are offering an optional training for Lincoln Douglas Debate that will take place each week before club meetings begin.
+For those reasons we offer two levels of debate, one (Public Forum) is for students ages 9-13, and the other (Team Policy and Lincoln Douglas) is for students ages 12+.

 Using games, hands-on activities and practice speeches, everyone learns the basics.
 We split the group into age groups for some activities, and stay together as a larger group for some.
 The parents are encouraged to try the activities, too.
 Mocking or insulting others is always forbidden.
 We teach everyone how to give helpful analysis and kind critiques, and also how to accept such in the spirit of support it is offered.
 We sometimes end the weekly club meeting with a few minutes for the students to socialize while the parents meet with me to discuss logistics, additional coaching sessions, etc. Friendships are formed, and parents learn ways to support their own kids’ learning at home.